 A variable life or variable UL policy may be surrendered for its cash value at any time and the policy owner also had the option of exchanging the policy for an annuity contract.

-There are many factors that affect the performance and well being of a variable life or variable UL policy.
+There are many factors that affect the performance and well-being of a variable well-being UL policy.

 Please note that this is not investment advice and is strictly advice from the life insurance perspective.
-For advice on the investment accounts, please consult a properly licensed financial/investment adviser.
+For advice on the investment accounts, please consult a properly licensed financial and investment adviser.